jadenguyen7/property-tech-test/my-app/README.md

 ### Summary

-This is a simple React application that will enable agents to manage property listings.
+This is a simple React application that enables agents to manage property listings.
 The agent will be able to:

 - View a list of properties for sale
 - Mark an individual property listing as expired
 - See which properties are `active` and which have been `expired`.

+For the purpose of this project, I have fetched mock data using Mock Service Worker.
+The application is thoroughly tested with Jest tests.

 ### Scripts

 To start the app, navigate to `/my-app` and run:

-### `npm start`
+## `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 To run tests:

-### `npm test`
+## `npm test`

-## Improvements
+### Improvements

 If I had more time to do this project, I would add error handling for cases such as API fetching failures.
 I would return a human readable message that made it clear to the user what the failure was.

-I would style the page further.
-I would also make the app responsive so that it is functional on all device screen sizes.
+I would style the page further to show more of my css skills.

+I would make the app responsive so that it is functional on all device screen sizes.

+I would also build a view with no filter so that the agent can see both active and expired listings together.